-- 1. On Unix systems, the names of disks and directories appearing in the full path specification for a file are separated by slashes (e.g. your Project 3 files on our server are actually stored in the directory /home/your-login-name/Project 3/). - 2.
+- 1. On Unix systems, the names of disks and directories appearing in the full path specification for a file are separated by slashes (e.g. your Library project on our server is actually stored in the directory /home/group-login-name/Library). - 2.
 On Wintel systems, a backslash (\) is used instead. - 3.
-On older (OS 9 and before) Macintoshes, a colon (:) was used. - B. Since Java is meant to be platform-independent, it was necessary to develop a Java IO system with its own set of conventions that can be implemented on top of each operating systems own mechanisms. - C. The Java IO system is housed in the package java.io.
+On older (OS 9 and before which is what was in use at the time Java was first developed) Macintoshes, a colon (:) was used.

+Since Java is meant to be platform-independent, it was necessary to develop a Java IO system with its own set of conventions that can be implemented on top of each operating systems own mechanisms.

+- B. Reflecting Java's Unix heritage, Java programs run from the command line have easy access to three standard streams: System.in (standard input), System.out (standard output) and System.err (standard error).
+This can be used for simple IO, but is not sufficient for more sophisticated applications, which typically use graphical user interfaces (GUIs) for interacting with the user, and files for storage of transient and permanent data.
+We focus on the latter today. - C. The Java IO system is housed in the package java.io.
 This package implements a hierarchy of fundamental abstractions, implemented by objects that use other, lower-level objects.
 There are quite a few classes in this package.
-We will look at only a few. - 1.
-This structure is based on a fundamental notion in computer science the notion of a layered system in which a complex task is broken down into a series of layers, with each layer using the services of the layer immediately below it.
-Note: We will not discuss all the methods at each layer only the most critical ones in terms of establishing the functionality of each layer.
+We will look at only a few. - D. The structure of this package is based on a an architectural pattern we looked at earlier the notion of a layered system in which a complex task is broken down into a series of layers, with each layer using the services of the layer immediately below it.
+Note: We will not discuss all the methods at each layer - only the most critical ones in terms of establishing the functionality of each layer.